Hardware, scaling and storage

 - Click on "Save".

-By default Kapstan provisions one replica per application.
+By default Kapstan provisions one replica per service.

 Auto Scaling

-You can choose this option to auto-scale based on the CPU or Memory utilization of the application.
+You can choose this option to auto-scale based on the CPU or Memory utilization of the service.
 To enable the auto-scaling, select "Auto Scaling" and then set the following parameters:

-- Minimum Pods: The minimum number of pod replicas that the application can scale down to in case of low resource consumption.
+- Minimum Pods: The minimum number of pod replicas that the service can scale down to in case of low resource consumption.

-- Maximum Pods: The maximum number of pod replicas that the application can scale up to in case of high resource consumption.
+- Maximum Pods: The maximum number of pod replicas that the service can scale up to in case of high resource consumption.

 - Target CPU Utilization: Average target CPU utilization which the system needs to maintain.
 It is set at 60% by default.
 Kapstan will take this as an input to scale the pods up or down if the current value is higher or lower than the set target.